-Additional qualifications and skills include:
+Additional qualities and skills include:

-A flexible, energetic, and humorous style that is attuned to the dynamics of the situation, the emotional needs of the group, and the ability to get groups “unstuck” and defuse conflict.
+- A flexible, energetic, and humorous style that is attuned to the dynamics of the situation, the emotional needs of the group, and the ability to get groups “unstuck” and defuse conflict.

-An ability to boil situations down to what is useful and practical, and to generate options that are clear, understandable, and usable.
+- The ability to boil situations down to what is useful and practical, and to generate options that are clear, understandable, and usable.

-An understanding of the need to tie actions to strategy and the bottom line.
+- An understanding of the need to tie actions to strategy and the bottom line.